-Boiling potatoes is neither exciting or particularly sexy, as far as cooking skills go.
-But it is quite handy!
+Boiling potatoes is neither exciting nor particularly sexy, as far as cooking skills go, but it is quite handy!
 All our favorite dishes from potato salad for a summer cookout to mashed potatoes for the Thanksgiving table start with — oh yes! — boiling a pot of potatoes.

 Whether you're boiling your first potato tonight or wonder if you've been doing it right, here's a step-by-step guide showing you exactly how to boil potatoes.

 Besides "because your recipe said so!" you might boil potatoes if you don't want them to dry out (as they do in the oven).
 Generally, you boil potatoes when you plan to mash them or toss them into a salad, though boiled potatoes can also make a quick side dish.
 Boiling also cooks potatoes very evenly all the way through and usually only takes 10 to 20 minutes.

 Which Potatoes to Boil?

 Waxy or all-purpose potatoes are the best candidates for boiling.
 They hold their shape when boiled and have a nice creamy texture once cooked.
 They are also usually smaller — usually no bigger than your fist — and thin-skinned, so they cook more quickly.
 Waxy and all-purpose potatoes might be red or golden or purple; take a look at this guide for Sixteen Kinds of Potatoes to see what kind you're dealing with.